 Holding back from sinking in was part of my survival.
 My intuition told me not to sink in to what surrounded me as I was growing up.
 My intuition also told me to hide or hold back from visibility…the elephant in the room…I never let myself sink into agreement or into Belief and God-the-Father said to decide for myself…A thing I was careful never to mention to anyone.

-Throughout my childhood I kept saying to myself, “Maybe next time it won’t be so yucky.”
+Throughout my childhood I kept saying to myself versions of that same, “Maybe next time it won’t be so yucky.”

 Maybe the next Watchtower…maybe the next Assembly…maybe the next Talk…will make sense to my heart and I will love this God and this Truth.